 Although there are no census records, my great-grandfather was most probably still living in Marshfield after his divorce from great-grandma.
 According to the 1930 census, Henry W. was listed living in Marshfield as a naturalized citizen.
 The census notes that he was married, but there was no listing of a wife.
 Great-grandpa's occupation was that of a laborer in a veneer factory.

 Finally, the 1940 census also lists Henry W. Schmidt living in Marshfield as widowed and with an eighth-grade education.
 Based on his obituary, great-grandpa was hospitalized for a long time before passing away on March 9, 1942.

 Post Divorce Life of Anna Schmidt

 The 1920 federal census shows Anna Schmidt as divorced and living in Marshfield with her four children.
 For employment, my great-grandma is listed as a carpet weaver in her home.

 Anna Schmidt's obituary indicates that she had stomach surgery in June of 1923 and then died of stomach cancer on January 14, 1924.

 Reflections on My Great-Grandparents' Lives

-It was a big surprise to discover through my ancestry research that Henry W. Schmidit and Anna Schmidt divorced after about 25 years of marriage.
+It was a big surprise to discover through my ancestry research that Henry W. Schmidt and Anna Schmidt divorced after about 25 years of marriage.
 While they were alive, my grandparents, mother, great aunt Elsie, great uncle Henry John, and aunts and uncles never talked about the great-grandparents' divorce.
 My two living aunts also never mentioned this divorce.
 Perhaps everyone was too embarrassed to bring up this subject.
-A few years prior to her death in 1985, I had the chance to meet great aunt Elsie.
+A few years before her death in 1985, I had the chance to meet great aunt Elsie.
 How I wish I had been doing family research at that time and had asked her about her parents, Henry and Anna Schmidt!

 © 2017 Paul Richard Kuehn